xcap2000/data-tools/Readme.md

 Detect file encoding if possible and allow user to choose.
 Datetime fields when detected allow the user to set the timezone.

+Allow the users to pause the process or slow them down to save resources, warn about possible changes in the source data while pausing or paging etc.